ralna/GALAHAD/doc/Julia/rst-dir/struct_tru_control_type.rst

 	T eta_successful

-a potential iterate will only be accepted if the actual decrease :math:`f - f(x_{new})` is larger than .eta_successful times that predicted by a quadratic model of the decrease.
+a potential iterate will only be accepted if the actual decrease $f - f(x_{new})$ is larger than .eta_successful times that predicted by a quadratic model of the decrease.
 The trust-region radius will be increased if this relative decrease is greater than .eta_very_successful but smaller than .eta_too_successful

 .. index:: pair: variable; eta_very_successful
 .. _doxid-structtru__control__type_1a5e55cf3fe7846b0f9b23919b0f95469e: